Skip to content

 and thus the occurrence of gestures in an area of the screen.

-A basic usage of event areas in the architecture would be a list of event
+usage of event areas in the architecture would be a list of even

 areas.
 When the event driver delegates an event, it is accepted by each